 - 4 Women on the Route (Galena, Kansas): Route 66 only passes through this state for a short stretch, and there are not so many places to choose from for a stop.
 The one listed here is actually a gas station, made famous by the fact that the truck parked outside inspired the animated film Cars.
 You can make the most of the opportunity here to grab a hamburger, however.

-- Pops Soda Ranch (Arcadia, Oklahoma): the large soda bottle over 20 meters tall that stands in front of Pops immediately announces the house’s specialty: the considerable assortment of fizzy drinks.
+- Pops Soda Ranch (Arcadia, Oklahoma): the large soda bottle that stands in front of Pops immediately announces the house’s specialty: the considerable assortment of fizzy drinks.
 Next to the market area, there are also tables where you can stop and eat, with typical American cuisine, starting from the classic burger and fries to desserts involving disproportionate calories.
 If you do not want to stop to eat it is still worth entering to take a look at the incredible expanse of colored drinks inthe window and buy some gadgets.

 - The Big Texan Steak Ranch (Amarillo, Texas): this is one of the most famous restaurants on Route 66.
 In Amarillo, not far from the famous Cadillac Ranch, you can take up the challenge that the Big Texan Ranch launches to all its customers: eat an entire 4-pound steak in one hour to enter the restaurant’s hall of fame and not pay the bill.